mattcarlotta/nextjs-ssr-kit/README.md

 ### Unresolved

+⚠️ As of updating this boilerplate to v7.0.0, [enzyme-react-adapter-16](https://www.npmjs.com/package/enzyme-adapter-react-16) does **NOT** currently support React 17, see [issue tracker](https://github.com/enzymejs/enzyme/issues/2429).
+As such, this boilerplate is forced to use [@wojtekmaj/enzyme-adapter-react-17](https://www.npmjs.com/package/@wojtekmaj/enzyme-adapter-react-17) as a replacement until support is officially added.
+If concerned or incompatibilities arise, please downgrade to `react` and `react-dom` to 16.x.x and revert back to `enzyme-react-adapter-16` in the [setupTests](src/utils/setupTests/index.ts#L5) file.

 ⚠️ Importing a component or page that imports a `.css`, `.scss` or `.sass` file breaks `next/link` components.
 See <a href="https://github.com/zeit/next-plugins/issues/282">issue tracker</a>.

 ### Unresolvable